 Cornstarch is a fine, white powder made from the starchy endosperm of dried corn kernels.
 It is odorless and flavorless.
 This carbohydrate is a common food ingredient, often used to thicken sauces or soups.

-It shines as an egg substitute in baked goods, particularly creamy and custardy treats like puddings and pies.
-In a pinch, you can use it to replace eggs in your favorite cookie, cake, and brownie recipes.
+It shines as an egg alternative for baking, particularly creamy and custardy treats like puddings and pies.
+In a pinch, you can use it as an egg replacement in cookies, cake, and brownie recipes.

 Cornstarch, as a thickener, produces a viscous, eggy substance when mixed in the proper proportion with water.
 Always make a slurry of cornstarch and water rather than adding the cornstarch in with your dry ingredients; otherwise you won't properly activate the binding properties.